 When I bring her puke bucket back, Albany demands I tell her a story.

 “I thought you hated my stories.”

 In a pouty, moaning voice she confesses, “No I don’t.”

 Sitting beside her on the bed, I stroke her bright blonde hair.
 Her feverish eyes gape at me.
 She waits for a story to bore her to sleep.

 Okay… that one I remember well.
 In a cheesy, southern accent, I tell a story, “Gee and Al were just two girls who loved horses and lassos.
 They may have walked like cowgirls, talked with a twang in their accents like cowgirls, and dressed like hootin’, tootin’ cowgirls, but they were not cowgirls…”

 Jewel and the jerk picked up last minute nightshifts.
 Albany is still sick, so Genie will sleep in Jewel’s bed, Albany will sleep alone in our bed, and I will sleep on the couch.

-After just recovering from being sick, and after figuring out my college math and college writing assignments, and after taking care of a sick child all day, I am ready for sleep.
+After just recovering from being sick, after figuring out my college math and college writing assignments, and after taking care of a sick child all day, I am ready for sleep.
 I don’t even need the white noise of the TV.

 I freak out when a knock on the door wakes me up.
 It’s 11 pm at night.
-Only cops and Derek come knocking on my door that late at night… Okay, the cops have never visited us at this apartment yet, but we’ve only been hear a year… anything can happen…
+Only cops and Derek come knocking on my door that late at night… Okay, the cops have never visited us at this apartment yet, but we’ve only been here a year… anything can happen…

 I stand at the door, hesitating to unlock it.
 My phone rings and it’s Kaylie FaceTiming me.
 I pick up and see nothing but black.